-Sub-base layers can be designed with reflective crack mitigation measures that are much more difficult to achieve with base layers and therefore, this specification is suitable for the stabilisation of sub-base layers, both in new construction and in maintenance work of a substantial size, such as pavement rehabilitation treatments.
-It is therefore not suitable for use in maintenance patch-type operations.
+Because of the nature of the various binders that are described, the NZTA B/7 Specification tends towards a method-type specification as opposed to being performance based.
+This Specification is suitable for the stabilisation of subbase and/or a basecourse layer, both in new construction and in maintenance work of a substantial size, such as urban area-wide pavement treatments, or when insitu stabilisation is not suitable.
+It is therefore not generally suitable for application in maintenance patch-type operations.